Billings Montana

 Perhaps he didn’t like it being so dark in his bedroom, as all the lights had been turned out for the investigation.

-The entity of a child, Virginia
+The Spirit of child, Virginia

-Was first noticed by the nurse who was attending Melville, a night before she died.
+She was first noticed by the nurse who was attending Melville, a night before she died.

 Montana Paranormal Research Society reports: